GenericMadScientist/CHOpt/README.md

 getting an initial idea of Clone Hero's parsing behaviour.
 * Dinoguy1000 and shadoweh helped me make sure chopt runs on other peoples' machines.
-* The CH Score Challenges server for feedback, especially CyclopsDragon, LightlessWalk, Lucretio, and Taka.
+* Various users for feedback, including CyclopsDragon, LightlessWalk, Lucretio, RileyTheFox, and Taka.

 ## Contact